-The rent you pay helps us to provide good quality housing management and a repairs service to all tenants.
+The rent you pay helps us to provide good quality housing management and a repairs service to all of our contract holders.

-It’s a condition of your tenancy and your responsibility to make sure that rent is paid regularly.
+It’s a condition of your occupation contract and your responsibility to make sure that rent is paid regularly.
 If you’re unable to pay your rent at any point you should contact your local housing office as soon as possible.

 How can I pay my rent?